 Coverage is limited to one pair of frames and lenses every calendar year.
+Lenses include single vision, bifocal, trifocal or lenticular with choice of glass or plastic lenses.
 Contact lenses are limited to coverage once every calendar year.
-Low vision aids which are handheld lenses, spectacle mounted lenses or telescopic lens systems are limited to one device every calendar year.
+Low vision aids which are hand-held lenses, spectacle mounted lenses or telescopic lens systems are limited to one device every calendar year.